Cumberland Island: Geography

 Cumberland Island forms part of Camden County, Georgia (30°51′N, 81°27′W).
 Cumberland Island constitutes the westernmost point of shoreline on the Atlantic Ocean in the United States.
 The island is 17.5 mi long, with an area of 36,415 acres (147.37 km2 or 56.90 square miles), including 16,850 acre of marsh, mudflats, and tidal creeks.
 There is no bridge to the island; it is reached by the Cumberland Ferry from St. Marys.

 Ecology

 The island has three major ecosystem regions.
 Along the western edge of the island there are large areas of salt marshes.
 One will also see gnarled live oak trees covered with Spanish moss and the palmetto plants at the edge of Cumberland's dense maritime forest.
 Cumberland Island's most famous ecosystem is its beach, which stretches over 17 mi.
-The island is home to many native interesting animals, as well as non-native species.
+The island is home to many native animals, as well as non-native species.
 There are white-tailed deer, squirrels, raccoons, nine-banded armadillos, wild boars, feral hogs, American alligators, as well as many marshland inhabitants.
-It is also famous for its feral horses roaming free on the island.
+It is also famous for its feral horses, which roam free on the island.